 NOTE – A prediction from a reference picture that is the current picture itself is also inter prediction.

-intra coding: Coding of a coding block, slice, or picture that uses intra prediction.
+intra coding: Coding of a coding block, tile group, or picture that uses intra prediction.

-intra prediction: A prediction derived from only data elements (e.g., sample values) of the same decoded slice without referring to a reference picture.
+intra prediction: A prediction derived from only data elements (e.g., sample values) of the same decoded tile group without referring to a reference picture.

 intra random access point (IRAP) access unit: An access unit in which the coded picture is an IRAP picture.

-intra random access point (IRAP) picture: A coded picture for which each VCL NAL unit has nal_unit_type in the range of TBD, inclusive.
+intra random access point (IRAP) picture: A coded picture for which each VCL NAL unit has nal_unit_type equal to IRAP_NUT.

-[Ed.
-(BB): IRAP NAL unit types yet to be defined (if such types will exist), pending further specification development.]

-intra (I) slice: A slice that is decoded using intra prediction only.
+intra (I) tile group: A tile group that is decoded using intra prediction only.

 leaf: A terminating node of a tree that is a root node of a tree of depth 0.